The Forest Rangers (band): Tours

 In 2013 The Forest Rangers launched their first music tour with Katey Sagal.
 The live show featured several of the SOA songs among others and in addition to the musical aspect of the touring show, it included a moderated panel conversation with Sagal (Gemma) and cast members Theo Rossi (Juice) and Ryan Hurst (Opie).
 The band went on touring in 2014 with only a handful of appearances because of Sons of Anarchy's filming.

 The core musicians behind "The Forest Rangers" formed a band named "The Reluctant Apostles" with Katey Sagal as their lead singer.

 Trivia

+In 2014 the swan song of the series, Come Join The Murder debuted at No. 9 on Billboard's Hot Rock Songs Chart.
+This Life started at No. 93 on the Billboard Hot 100.

 In 2015 The Forest Rangers released "Come Join The Murder" with John Doe.
-They donated their profit to the Pablove Foundation honiring Childhood Cancer Awareness Month.
+They donated their profit to the Pablove Foundation honoring Childhood Cancer Awareness Month.

+In 2015 The SAMCRO Festival was organised in Greece.
+Greek bands covered songs from Sons of Anarchy playing one after the other for 7 hours.

 Bob Thiele Jr.'s father, Bob Thiele co-wrote the song What a Wonderful World; it became a well known song after it appeared on Good Morning Vietnam.
 The song appeared in Season 4, Episode 1.
 Out in a montage which showed 10 murder with a cover of the song by The Forest Rangers and Alison Mosshart.